On the Bahadur representation of sample quantiles for score functionals: Proofs of the results in Section

-The next proposition contains an important approximation result, its proof is deferred to the Appendix~\ref{AppendixLILAndCLT}. \begin{proposition} Let $p>2d$ let $r=(c^*\log n)^{1/\as}$, where $c^* \ge 4/c_{stab}$.
+The next proposition contains an important approximation result. \begin{proposition} Let $p>2d$ let $r=(c^*\log n)^{1/\as}$, where $c^* \ge 4/c_{stab}$.
 Either assume the additional stabilization condition from \eqref{E:Stabilization3} or let additionally $c^* > (p+1+1/d)/c_{stab}$.
 Then we have for the martingale differences induced by \eqref{E:MDS1} and \eqref{E:MDS2}